-Shaba, Samburu, and Buffalo are a trio of ecologically similar, unfenced reserves that share common borders.
+Shaba National Reserve Kenya, and Buffalo are a trio of ecologically similar, unfenced reserves that share common borders.
 Despite being the largest of the three reserves, there is less wildlife in Shaba, and most tours based in the reserve conduct game drives in Buffalo Springs.
 Tourist traffic is very low, but the scenery is magnificent.

 Shaba is not a great wildlife destination.
 Although connected to Samburu, which offers excellent wildlife viewing, animal densities are low in Shaba.
 Four of the Big Five can be encountered, but rhinos are absent.
 The park is home to some of Kenya’s dry country specials including beisa oryx, lesser kudu, reticulated giraffe, Gravy’s zebra, and gerenuk.
 The Ewaso Nyiro River is a good place to look for big Nile crocodiles.